Area Rate Efficiency in Multi-Link Molecular Communications: Analytical Channel Model

 From the perspective of \gls{RX0}, the expected number of received molecules at sampling time $t = \gls{samplingTime}$ can be collected in vector $\gls{cmeaniui} = [\overline{c}_{1}, \overline{c}_{2}, \dots, \overline{c}_{\gls{nrTrans}-1}] $ with $ \overline{c}_{i} = \gls{nrMol} \; \textnormal{CIR}_{i}(t=\gls{samplingTime})$, assuming molecule releases at all interferers.
 Similar to \Equation{equation:math_sec:ss_pois}, the received number of molecules from each interferer can be characterized by a Poisson distribution \cite{Jamali2019ChannelMF}, as the molecule releases of the different \ac{TX}s are independent of each other.
 As \gls{RX0} counts all molecules, independent of their origin, the sum over all Poisson distributed interfering molecules follows again a Poisson distribution, i.e., \scaleAlign

-where $\fpdf[IUI]{\gls{ciui} \given \gls{siui} }$ denotes the distribution of \gls{ciui} conditioned on vector $\gls{siui}$, which contains the symbols emitted by the interfering \ac{TXs}, i.e., $\gls{siui} = [s_1, s_2, \dots, s_{\gls{nrTrans}-1}]$.
-There are $\gls{Riui} = 2^{\gls{nrTrans}-1}$ possible realizations of \gls{siui}, i.e., different \ac{IUI} states, which are equiprobable due to the equiprobable binary transmission symbols.
+where $\fpdf[ILI]{\gls{ciui} \given \gls{siui} }$ denotes the distribution of \gls{ciui} conditioned on vector $\gls{siui}$, which contains the symbols emitted by the interfering \ac{TXs}, i.e., $\gls{siui} = [s_1, s_2, \dots, s_{\gls{nrTrans}-1}]$.
+There are $\gls{Riui} = 2^{\gls{nrTrans}-1}$ possible realizations of \gls{siui}, i.e., different \ac{ILI} states, which are equiprobable due to the equiprobable binary transmission symbols.
 Hence, $\gls{Riui}$ grows exponentially in $\gls{nrTrans}$ and we assumed $\gls{nrTrans} \rightarrow \infty$ in our system model.
-However, we will later show numerically that the \ac{IUI} can be accurately approximated by truncating \gls{nrTrans} to a finite number, i.e., by taking into account only a finite number of interfering \ac{TXs}.
-The \ac{IUI} is mainly characterized by the strongest interferers, which correspond to the \ac{TXs} closest to \gls{TX0}.
+However, the \ac{ILI} can be accurately approximated by truncating \gls{nrTrans} to a finite number, i.e., by taking into account only a finite number of interfering \ac{TXs}.
+The \ac{ILI} is mainly characterized by the strongest interferers, which correspond to the \ac{TXs} closest to \gls{TX0}, as will be confirmed via simulations in \Section{section:evaluation:BER_over_threshold}.
 As can be observed from \Figure{graphic:System_model:Grid_hex}, the indices of the \ac{TXs} are chosen such that, for increasing index $i$, the distance between \gls{TX0} and $\mathrm{TX}_{\gls{curTrans}}$ is monotonically non-decreasing in \gls{curTrans}.
 Therefore, the \textit{strongest} interferers are always included if \gls{nrTrans} is truncated to a finite number.
 We note that the actual number of \ac{TXs} necessary to accurately approximate the system behavior depends on the values of the system parameters, see \Section{eval:BER_ARE_Results}. \scaleSubsubsection